netscianalysis/netsci/README.md

 pytest
 ```

-# Examples
+# Examples and Tutorials

-Examples may be found in the examples/ subdirectory
+Examples may be found in the examples/ subdirectory.

+Detailed tutorials can be found at [NetSci User Documentation](https://netsci.readthedocs.io/)

 # Citing NetSci